vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/002/01_tvaM_hi.md

 +++
 jyók cid atti gárbho yád ácyutam “For a long time the embryo eats just what is immovable.”
 Renou supplies a different verb in a from the one he supplies in b: “(tu ébranles) … comme le bétail (dévore) …” But this violates the structure of the RVic simile.

 The problem in the 2nd hemistich is the form dhā́mā.
-Gr, fld. by Lub, interprets it as a 1st pl. root aor. injunctive, but though a 1st person would work in some hymns, there seems to be no personal intrusion in this one -- nor can I figure out how a 1st pl. “we establish(ed)” would fit here.
+Grassmann, fld. by Lubotsky, interprets it as a 1st pl. root aor. injunctive, but though a 1st person would work in some hymns, there seems to be no personal intrusion in this one -- nor can I figure out how a 1st pl. “we establish(ed)” would fit here.
 Both Geldner and Renou take it as a neut.

 pl. to dhā́man- and therefore the subject of vṛścánti.
 However, this requires an interpr.